-Figure 49: Neighborhood Key Properties Four Corners North
+Figure 50: Key Properties in the Four Corners North Neighborhood

-Commercial properties are primarily in the CRT Zone and the three properties near the intersection of University Boulevard and Lorain Avenue, including the Baskin-Robbins property, are in the EOF zone, as shown in Figure 50.
-Detached residential properties along Colesville Road, Timberwood Avenue and Sutherland Road are in the R-60 Zone.
-There are smaller commercial properties along University Boulevard, between Lorain Avenue and Sutherland Road, which are similar to the size of residential detached properties in the area.
+Commercial properties are primarily in the CRT Zone.
+The three properties near the intersection of University Boulevard and Lorain Avenue, including Dunkin' Baskin-Robbins, are in the EOF Zone, as shown in Figure 51.
+Detached residential properties along Colesville Road, Timberwood Avenue, and Sutherland Road are in the R-60 Zone.
+There are smaller commercial properties along University Boulevard, between Lorain Avenue and Sutherland Road, that are similar to the size of residential detached properties in the area.

 This Plan supports the redevelopment of existing single-use commercial properties in this area into mixed-use properties, which will complement the existing and proposed BRT stations along Colesville Road and University Boulevard, respectively.
 Several properties in this area have some common ownership, while others, such as the 4 Corners Pub at 10111 Sutherland Road and the Shell Gas Station at 10144 Coleville Road, are owned by separate entities.
-Subsequently, redevelopment in this area will evolve based on property owners' initiative.
+Redevelopment in this area will evolve based on property owners' initiative.

-- Rezone the commercial properties in the northeast intersection of Colesville Road and University Boulevard West, as shown in Figure 51, including at 10100 Colesville Road, 10110 Colesville Road, 10118 Colesville Road, 10120 Colesville Road, 10126 Colesville Road, 10130 Colesville Road, 10132 Colesville Road, 10134 Colesville Road, Parcel 072 and Parcel P11 from the R-60 Zone and CRT 2.25 C-1.5 R-0.75 H-45 Zone to the CRT 2.25 C-1.5 R-2.0 H-70 Zone to promote mixed-use development that support the Plan's public benefits, mobility options and pedestrian connections. - Rezone the properties at 10144 Colesville Road and 110 Sutherland Road from the CRT 1.5 C-1.5 R-0.5 H-45 Zone to the CRT 2.0 C-1.5 R-1.5 H-60 Zone to support mixed-use development that is in proximity to BRT stations. - Rezone the commercial property at 101 University Boulevard West from the CRT 2.25 C-1.5 R-0.75 H-45 Zone to the CRT 2.25 C-1.5 R-1.5 H-60 Zone to support the recommended public benefits. - Rezone the commercial properties at 105-111 University Boulevard West from the CRT 1.5 C-1.5 R-0.5 H-45 Zone to the CRT 1.5 C-1.5 R-1.5 H-60 Zone to support new mixed-use development and the Plan's public benefits. - Rezone the commercial properties at 115 University Boulevard West, 10101 Lorain Avenue and 10105 Lorain Avenue from the EOF 3.0 H-100 Zone to the CRT 3.0 C-2.0 R-1.5 H-60 Zone to support the Plan's public benefits, including housing and mobility options. - Rezone the detached residential properties as shown in Figures 50 and 51 to support the Plan's recommendations for new residential typologies.
+- Rezone the commercial properties in the northeast intersection of Colesville Road and University Boulevard West, as shown in Figure 52, including at 10100 Colesville Road, 10110 Colesville Road, 10118 Colesville Road, 10120 Colesville Road, 10126 Colesville Road, 10130 Colesville Road, 10132 Colesville Road, 10134 Colesville Road, Parcel 072 and Parcel P11 from the R-60 Zone and the CRT 2.25 C-1.5 R-0.75 H-45 Zone to the CRT 3.0 C-1.5 R-2.5 H-100 Zone to promote mixed-use development that support the Plan's public benefits, mobility options, and pedestrian connections. - Rezone the properties at 10144 Colesville Road and 110 Sutherland Road from the CRT 1.5 C-1.5 R-0.5 H-45 Zone to the CRT 2.25 C-1.5 R-1.5 H-75 Zone to support mixed-use development that is in proximity to BRT stations. - Rezone the commercial property at 101 University Boulevard West from the CRT 2.25 C-1.5 R-0.75 H-45 Zone to the CRT 2.25 C-1.5 R-1.5 H-75 Zone to support the recommended public benefits. - Rezone the commercial properties at 105-111 University Boulevard West from the CRT 1.5 C-1.5 R-0.5 H-45 Zone to the CRT 3.0 C-1.5 R-2.0 H-100 Zone to support new mixed-use development and the Plan's public benefits. - Rezone the commercial properties at 115 University Boulevard West, 10101 Lorain Avenue and 10105 Lorain Avenue from the EOF 3.0 H-100 Zone to the CRT 3.0 C-1.5 R-2.0 H-100 Zone to support the Plan's public benefits, including housing and mobility options. - Rezone the detached residential properties as shown in Figures 51 and 52 to support the Plan's recommendations for new residential typologies.

-Figure 50: Neighborhood Existing Zoning Four Corners North
+Figure 51: Existing Zoning in the Four Corners North Neighborhood

-Figure 51: Neighborhood Proposed Zoning Four Corners North
+Figure 52: Proposed Zoning for the Four Corners North Neighborhood